-CultureQuest® XXXV Contest Rules & Registration
+CultureQuest® XXXVII Contest Rules & Registration

 Contest procedures

 The PDF containing the quiz questions must not be opened until the contest starting time.
 Starting times will be staggered — 1 p.m.
 Pacific time, 2 p.m.
 Mountain time, 3 p.m.
 Central time, 4 p.m.
 Eastern time, and 5 p.m.
 Atlantic time — so all teams will take the test simultaneously.
-Teams from other time zones will need to make special arrangements with the CQ XXXV Coordinator.
+Teams from other time zones will need to make special arrangements with the CQ XXXVII Coordinator.

 The specified time limit for taking the test must strictly be adhered to.
 Teams will have 90 minutes to complete the quiz and must stop after time is expired.
 If team members cannot agree on an answer, the Team Captain shall rule on which answer to submit.